mdcourse/mdcourse.github.io/_sources/chapters/chapter2.rst.txt

 .. container:: justify

-    First, the prefactors needed for the normalization are calculated from :math:`m`, :math:`\sigma`, and :math:`\epsilon`.
+    Here, prefactors needed for the normalization are calculated from :math:`m`, :math:`\sigma`, and :math:`\epsilon`.
 Add the following method to the *InitializeSimulation* class: